|

 by Jeff Richards

-Whether you have a service or product-oriented
+Whether you have a service or product-oriented business, business expos and

-business, business expos and fairs of all sorts represent a great opportunity to strut your stuff.
-However,
+fairs of all sorts represent a great opportunity to strut your stuff.
+However, be selective to get the

-be selective to get the most bang for your buck.
-Do your homework and ask some simple questions before
+most bang for your buck.
+Do your homework and ask some simple questions before you sign up, and think about

-you sign up, and think about the answers and how they relate to what you are trying to promote.
-The fee
+the answers and how they relate to what you are trying to promote.
+The fee you pay should be relative to

-you pay should be relative to how much you will realistically sell or how many new customers it will potentially bring you.
+how much you will realistically sell or how many new customers it will potentially bring you.

-QUESTIONS TO ASK BEFORE
+QUESTIONS TO ASK BEFORE YOU COMMIT:

-Is this an annual event and, if so, how many people attended the last time it was run?
-What percentage of the
+and, if so, how many people attended the last time it was run?
+What percentage of the vendors that participated last time will participate again?
+How many vendors do you estimate at this

-have?
-How will you promote this event?
+will you promote this event?
 Who is the primary audience of this event?
-How
+How much parking is available and is there a fee for this?
+Is there an admission fee and, if so, how much?
+If

-the exclusive vendor in this category?
+we agree to participate, will we be the exclusive vendor in this category?
 Is there a contract or a non-refundable deposit required?
-What is the fee structure and what are the dimensions of the booth
+What is the fee structure and what are the dimensions of the booth space for this event?
+Are there electrical outlets available?
+How far?
+Do I need to provide my own lighting?
+Do participants have to meet any qualifications?
+How

 much set-up and break-down time is allowed?
 If we participate, where